 - Among the F2 offspring, Mendel observed 787 tall and 277 short plants for a ratio of 2.84:1.
-Mendel recognized the dominant to recessive trait ratio in the F2 generation is 3:1 in a monohybrid cross. - Mendel proposed that an organism carries two forms of a genetic unit, which we now call the "alleles" of a gene. - The term gene would first be used in 1909 by Johannsen, 43 years after Mendel published his results. - Each trait was controlled by a gene and alleles represent different forms of a gene. - The allele for tall stem (T) is dominant compared to the allele for short stem (t). - Predict the outcome of a single-factor cross or a self-fertilization using a Punnett square.
+Mendel recognized the dominant to recessive trait ratio in the F2 generation is 3:1 in a monohybrid cross. - Mendel proposed that an organism carries two forms of a genetic unit, which we now call the alleles of a gene. - The term gene would first be used in 1909 by Johannsen, 43 years after Mendel published his results. - Each trait was controlled by a gene and alleles represent different forms of a gene. - The allele for tall stem (D) is dominant compared to the allele for short stem (d) (Figure 4).